Our Essential Services

 Some medical coverage offers travel insurance outside the European Union or reimbursements for alternative medicine.
 Other providers offer benefits and reimbursements if you participate in preventative programs and get regular checkups.

-Remember that prices vary depending on the extent of the cover you buy, your health, and various other factors.
-So please view the prices we quote as simply a guide of what to expect.
-If you’re planning on getting private insurance, here are some plans you can choose:
+Remember that prices vary depending on the extent of the cover you buy, your health, and age.
+So, please view the prices we quote as simply a guide of what to expect.
+If you’re planning on getting private insurance, here are some plans you could choose:

-HanseMerkur private insurance for employees has a 4.8 out of 5 rating on feedback website, eKomi.
-The monthly cost for HanseMerkur’s private insurance for employees is 132 EUR.
+HanseMerkur private insurance for employees has a high rating on feedback website, eKomi.
+The monthly cost for HanseMerkur’s private insurance for employees is about 130 EUR (145 USD).
 These are some of the positives of its services:

 - Preventative medical checks